zenmonkeykstop/qubes-doc.rtd/user/templates/minimal-templates.rst

    [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-<DISTRO_NAME>-<RELEASE_NUMBER>-minimal

-If your desired version is not found, it may still be in `testing </doc/testing/>`__.
+If your desired version is not found, it may still be in :doc:`testing </user/downloading-installing-upgrading/testing>`.
 You may wish to try again with the testing repository enabled:

 ::